Hochfrequenz/ebd_toolchain/README.md

 🇺🇸 This repository provides a Python script combining the libraries [ebdamame](https://github.com/Hochfrequenz/ebdamame) and [rebdhuhn](https://github.com/Hochfrequenz/rebdhuhn) in order to render [edi@energy](https://www.edi-energy.de) _Entscheidungsbaumdiagramme_ (EBD) as both machine-readable tables as well as corresponding graphs in `.svg` and `.uml` format.

 ## How to use EBD Toolchain
+You can either run the toolchain via Python (requires Docker AND Python to be installed on your machine).
+Or you can run the entire toolchain in a docker container (requires only Docker).

+### Option A: Via Python + Kroki in a Docker Container

-### Install both libraries from PiPy:
+#### Install both libraries from PiPy:
 ```bash
 pip install -r requirements.txt
 ```
 Further, make sure to have a local instance of [kroki](https://kroki.io) up and running via docker (localhost:8125) as described in the [rebdhuhn](https://github.com/Hochfrequenz/rebdhuhn) readme.
 Run the `docker-desktop` app on your local maschine and start the local kroki container via
 ```bash
 docker-compose up -d
 ```
-### Execute the EBD toolchain script:
+#### Execute the EBD toolchain script:

 Run `main.py` using your IDE or inside a terminal session via
 ```bash